SamyukthaPatnaik/KNN-k-nearest-neighbors/README.md

 ## The KNN Algorithm
 - Load the data
 - Initialize **K** to your chosen number of neighbors
-- Calculate the **Euclidean distance** of K number of neighbors
+- Calculate the distance of K number of neighbors by using **Euclidean distance** or **Manhattan distance**.
-- Take the K nearest neighbors as per the calculated Euclidean distance.
+- Take the K nearest neighbors as per the calculated Euclidean distance or Manhattan distance.
 - Among these k neighbors, count the number of the data points in each category.
 - Assign the new data points to that category for which the number of the neighbor is maximum.

-Suppose we have a new data point and we need to put it in the required category
+Suppose, we have a new data point and we need to put it in the required category

 ![Image](https://static.javatpoint.com/tutorial/machine-learning/images/k-nearest-neighbor-algorithm-for-machine-learning3.png)

 Firstly, we will choose the number of neighbors, so we will choose the `k=5`.

-The Euclidean distance is the distance between two points, which we have already studied in geometry.
+Calculating the distance between two points by using Euclidean distance, which we have already studied in geometry.
 It can be calculated as:

 ![Image](https://static.javatpoint.com/tutorial/machine-learning/images/k-nearest-neighbor-algorithm-for-machine-learning4.png)